 I am a huge fan of encouraging my kids to dress themselves as soon as they’re able (there are a lot of crazy outfits between the ages of 3-6!).
 And as I said above in #4, I also ask them to put their clothing away.
 But they can’t do either of these things if they can’t reach their stuff!
 Take a look around your child’s room – if you store most clothing up out of their reach, maybe you can move some things around to help them become more independent – and that helps you get time back in your day, too!

+Another way that kids can help at home is with dishes.
 In keeping with the “can your kids reach?” theme, it’s also helpful if you store your kids’ dishes down low.
 Your children can then help set the table, unload the dishwasher, or even simply grab a cup to get water for themselves.
 The more you teach your child to do on his/her own, the better off you’ll both be!

 Among the 100+ organizing tips I share in this popular post, this toy bin tip is one of my favorites!
 I created some labels with pictures to help my kids put their toys away in the right spot – even the non-readers could just follow the pictures.
 I’m far from the “neat-police” when it comes to toys (I want them to be having fun!), but when the toys get completely mixed up, it makes it hard for the kids to play when pieces are missing, etc. This picture system has made a world of difference in our house – they can find what they need now (well, most of the time, anyway!).